 Clean out your refrigerator.

-HEALTH From the moment a fruit or vegetable is picked, it begins dying.
+HEALTH Stuffing fruits and vegetables anywhere they fit in the refrigerator is not a good idea.
+From the moment a fruit or vegetable is picked, it begins dying.
 Initially, residual juices provide a reasonable shelf life.
 As foods begin to decompose, they give off gases until they rot.

 There is a reason why refrigerators have separate fruit and vegetable bins — also why some produce should be kept out of the refrigerator.
-As some fruits and vegetables ripen, they release ethylene, a gas that can cause other produce to become spotted, soft, or mealy.
-To prevent this, keep ethylene-sensitive fresh fruits separate from vegetables that emit the gas.
+As many fruits and vegetables ripen, they release a gas called ethylene.
+This causes neighboring produce to become ripen prematurely.
+Therefore it is advised to, keep ethylene-sensitive fresh fruits separate from vegetables that emit the gas.
 Generally, the ethylene producers are mostly fruits and the ethylene sensitive produce is mostly vegetable.
 The exceptions are watermelon and unripe bananas.

 Refrigerated Vegetable Bin

 - Honeydew melons